Vincent-Therrien/diurnal/docs/index.rst

 --------

 This library contains **RNA secondary structure predictive models**.
-It also comprises and utility components that automate data processing tasks.
+It also comprises utility components that automate data processing tasks.

 In short, RNA secondary structure describes the *pairings* of nucleotides.
 RNA (ribonucleic acid) is a molecule that performs a variety of biological